Today it seems like nobody is safe from identity theft. And these thieves are getting more innovative and more resourceful.

 Think you sent your info to a scammer?

-If you completed the interview process and sent in your hiring paperwork like your i9 and w4, and now you aren’t hearing back from the company, it was, unfortunately, a scammer who got what they wanted… your financial information.
+If you completed the interview process and sent in your hiring paperwork like your i9 and w4, and now you don’t hear back from the company, it was, unfortunately, a scammer who got what they wanted… your financial information.

 Now don’t panic.
 Follow these steps to keep your information secure.